RamjeU/Theater-Seat-booking-System/README.md

 - **Data Structures**: Uses arrays and structures to manage booking requests and theater layout.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgments
 This project was developed as part of a multithreading and concurrency assignment.

----

-You can adjust the formatting and content as needed before uploading to GitHub.